bcalab631/vault/vault-k8s-config.md

+Legacy tokens are static and do not expire unless manually rotated.
+They don’t include audience (aud) claims.

+Projected tokens are dynamically issued by the Kubernetes API, short-lived (usually 1h), and automatically rotated.

+Bound tokens include audience and expiration claims, improving security by limiting token scope and lifetime.

 | Section                             | Parameter                             | Required | Description                                                                 |
 |-------------------------------------|----------------------------------------|----------|-----------------------------------------------------------------------------|
 | **Vault Auth Method Config**        | `token_reviewer_jwt`                   | ✅        | JWT used by Vault to authenticate with the Kubernetes TokenReview API.     |